Nisekoi: Characters

-Chitoge is a half-Japanese transfer student from the United States, and the daughter of the leader of the Beehive Gangsters.
-She initially despises Raku, seeing him as arrogant and quick to lecture others, but pretends to be in a relationship with him to prevent their family gangs from going to war.
+Chitoge is a half-Japanese transfer student from the United States and the daughter of the leader of the Beehive Gangsters.
+She initially detested Raku, seeing him as arrogant and quick to lecture others, but pretends to be in a relationship with him to prevent their family gangs from going to war.
 She is quick to anger and has sometimes acted violently towards Raku.
 Ten years before, Chitoge makes a promise with a boy, but does not realize it could be Raku until she finds a key that could potentially unlock his locket.
 She develops feelings towards Raku and becomes jealous when girls such as Marika show open affections towards him, which he sometimes uses to his advantage to make her angry.
-Eventually, despite denying it, she realizes that she truly loves him, and changes her internal attitude while still referring to him as annoying in public.
+Eventually, despite denying it, she realizes that she loves him very much, and changes her internal attitude while still referring to him as annoying in public.
 She is very smart and talented at most tasks except for cooking.
 She and her mom had a "cold" relationship until Raku helps them reconcile with each other on Christmas.
 Later, she accidentally found out that Raku and Kosaki had liked each other since middle school.
 To help them get together she runs away from home, unaware that Raku also likes her.
 After being convinced by Marika to be honest with her feelings, Chitoge confessed her love for Raku at the place where Raku made the promise with the promised girl, and was happy when Raku accepted her feelings.
 In the final chapter, it is revealed that she is married to Raku and has become a fashion designer.